Give to Save a Life

 Queen Clementine

 We noticed right away that Clementine could not see very well, since she could barely open her eyes.
 Clementine has severe conjunctivitis as well as entropion in both eyes.
 Entropion is a painful and often genetic condition where a dog’s eyelid rolls inward, causing their eyelashes to rub against the surface of the eye.
 Over time, this constant irritation leads to eye infections, excessive tearing, and corneal damage.
-Queen Clementine will require a corrective surgery for her entropion, and we can only imagine how much relief she will feel when that is done!
-Clementine will also need corrective surgery on her soft palate due to Brachycephalic Obstructive Airway Syndrome (BOAS), as well as a surgery to widen her abnormally narrow nostrils.
-We are also treating the skin infection in all of her facial folds.

-Thankfully, Clementine is in a loving foster home where she will be able to recover between procedures.
+Clementine is now on the road to recovery in her devoted foster home.
 She has a long road ahead, but we are happy to shepherd this amazing and resilient girl on her journey to health and a better life.
+Your donations to the Dr. Do More Medical Fund allow us to say ‘Yes’ to medically complex (and therefore expensive) dogs like Queen Clementine.

 Audrey